nus-cs2103-AY2223S1/tp/docs/_dg/implementations/ItemFeatures.md

 <!-- TODO: ACTIVITY DIAGRAM -->

-The `sort` feature sorts the list of items currently displayed to the user by specified flag(s).
+The `sort` feature sorts the list of items currently displayed to the user by the specified flag(s).
 It is possible to sort by one or more criteria.
 A list of available criteria for sorting includes:

 * Name
 * Unit